Northern Health Travel Grants

 What costs does the NHTG program help pay?

-- Approved travel grants are paid at 41 cents per kilometre based on return road distance travel between a patient's area of residence and the location of the nearest medical specialist or designated health care facility that can provide the service.
+Approved travel grants are paid at 41 cents per kilometre based on return road distance travel between your area of residence and the location of the nearest medical specialist, or approved health care facility that can provide the service.
 There is a deductible of 100 kilometres on your trip.

-- The NHTG Program provides an accommodation allowance of $100 for each eligible treatment trip.
+The NHTG Program also offers an accommodation allowance of $100.00 per eligible trip to patients whose:

 No. The grant helps you pay for some travel related costs, including travel, and accommodation, but does not cover all expenses, such as meals.